azrielbsi/Announcement-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">The information regarding Hiro's condition changes the entire dynamic of Squad 13, much to Zero Two's chagrin</p>
+<p align="center">The information regarding Hiro's condition changes the entire dynamic of Squad 13, much to Zero Two's chagrin.
+She only wants to speak to Hiro, but people stand in her way one after another.</p>
 </td>
 </tr>
 </table>